rstinejr/SimpleWebSockets/README.md

 ## Build Notes

 The project was build on 64-bit Windows 10, using dotnet 1.1.0 and VisualStudio 2017.
+It was also built and run on 64-bit CentOS 7.1.

 ## To Build